 Introduces students to human anatomy, physiology and occlusion.
 Emphasizes regions of the head and neck and the primary and permanent teeth.
 Provides a general overview of the masticatory system and the dynamics of mandibular movement.
 Includes laboratory exercises related to accurate scale drawings of the permanent teeth and tooth waxings of the permanent teeth.
-Features occlusal restorations fabricated in wax on a semi-adjustable articulator according to functional criteria.
+Features occlusal restorations fabricated in wax on a semiadjustable articulator according to functional criteria.
 Covers fabrication procedure and demonstrations.
 Prerequisites: General admission to the college.
 Students must pass all placement tests and have an interview with the program head to determine interest, motivation, and aptitudes relating to dental laboratory technology.
+Lecture 3 hours.
+Laboratory 6 hours.
+Total 9 hours per week.